Last Updated: March 3, 2022

 Now that you’re all set, it’s time to move forward to the main course of the solution— soundproofing.

 Before you do these methods, make sure that you consult a professional first since the materials have to match your requirements.
 An expert will help you on how to soundproof a floor for cheap prices and avoid unnecessary purchases.
+They may also assist you on how to hang acoustic foam without damaging your walls for better result on soundproofing your space.

 If you’re a tenant, get permission first since some apartments prohibit tampering with the prebuilt floors and ceilings.
 Don’t install permanent components to properties you do not own!